Atlantic American (NASDAQ:AAME) Coverage Initiated by Analysts at StockNews.com

-StockNews.com started coverage on shares of Atlantic American (NASDAQ:AAME – Free Report) in a research note released on Wednesday morning.
-The brokerage issued a hold rating on the financial services provider’s stock.
+Analysts at StockNews.com assumed coverage on shares of Atlantic American (NASDAQ:AAME – Get Free Report) in a research note issued on Thursday.
+The brokerage set a “hold” rating on the financial services provider’s stock.

 Atlantic American Price Performance

-Atlantic American (NASDAQ:AAME – Get Free Report) last posted its quarterly earnings results on Tuesday, May 14th.
-The financial services provider reported ($0.12) earnings per share for the quarter.
-Atlantic American had a negative net margin of 0.39% and a negative return on equity of 3.18%.
+Atlantic American (NASDAQ:AAME – Get Free Report) last announced its quarterly earnings data on Tuesday, May 14th.
+The financial services provider reported ($0.12) earnings per share (EPS) for the quarter.
+Atlantic American had a negative return on equity of 3.18% and a negative net margin of 0.39%.
 The firm had revenue of $47.00 million for the quarter.

 Atlantic American Corporation, through its subsidiaries, provides life and health, and property and casualty insurance products in the United States.
 It operates through American Southern and Bankers Fidelity segments.
 The company offers property and casualty insurance products, including commercial automobile insurance coverage for state governments, local municipalities, and other motor pools and fleets; general liability; and inland marine insurance products.